kevinconvery/scheduler-app/README.md

 This app has been designed as my entry into the Summer Challenge.

 It is written in React with the [react-csv](https://www.npmjs.com/package/react-csv) library being used to render the CSV download file.

+I have also deployed the application [here](https://rr-summer-2020-kc.herokuapp.com/).

-# Usage
+## Usage

+# Creating and modifying schedule tasks

-Click on the empty squares in the grid to begin adding new tasks to the schedule.
+Click on the empty squares in the schedule grid to begin adding new tasks to the schedule.
 You can also click on a created task to edit the data within it, including the driver, location and description.
 If a location and description are used, they will appear within the task created.
+If not, a placeholder will be used to denote what kind of task it is.

-# rr-summer-challenge
+# Downloading the schedule

+In the top right section of the header, you can change the driver schedule to download the information in different timeframe intervals.